First, a fuller description of the former BC-STV proposal:

 - In one fell swoop we identify — and elect — the required number of members, having holistically considered all preferences from all ballots.

-While I’m not enthusiastic about proportional representation in general (MMPR being a possible exception), multiple-representation schemes such as BC-STV diminish some of my concerns.
+While I’m not enthusiastic about proportional representation in general, multiple-representation schemes such as BC-STV diminish some of my concerns.

 Of particular favourable note here, is that votes are cast for individuals (who might or might not be identified with a given party), and are not explicit votes for a party.
 This keeps the elected representatives fundamentally responsible to the voters, NOT their respective parties.